 There are several forms of combined diphtheria, tetanus, and pertussis vaccines:

 ●The DTaP, or diphtheria tetanus acellular pertussis vaccine, is used for routine immunization of children younger than 7 years of age.

-●The Tdap, or tetanus, reduced diphtheria, acellular pertussis vaccine, is recommended as a routine one-time dose for children at 11 to 12 years and for adolescents 13 to 18 years who were not previously immunized.
-The vaccine is also recommended as a one-time dose for adults and as one of the series of catch-up doses of tetanus and diphtheria toxoid (Td) vaccines for children between 7 and 10 years of age who are incompletely vaccinated against tetanus, diphtheria, or pertussis.
+●The Tdap, or tetanus, reduced diphtheria, acellular pertussis vaccine, is recommended as a routine one-time dose for children at 11 to 12 years, for adolescents 13 to 18 years who were not previously immunized, and for pregnant women during each pregnancy.
+The vaccine is also recommended as a one-time dose for adults requiring the Td booster who have not previously received a Tdap, and as one of the series of catch-up doses of tetanus and diphtheria toxoid (Td) vaccines for children between 7 and 10 years of age who are incompletely vaccinated against tetanus, diphtheria, or pertussis.
 (See "Patient information: Adult vaccines (Beyond the Basics)".)

 ●The Td, or tetanus and reduced diphtheria vaccine (without pertussis), is recommended for adolescents and adults who require tetanus vaccine and have already received one dose of Tdap.